 Smokeless Tobacco and Health Risks

-Many different terms are used to describe smokeless tobacco products, including: dip, chew, spit, oral and spitless tobacco and dry and moist snuff (snus).
-Many people mistakenly think smokeless tobacco is a safe alternative to cigarettes.
+Smokeless tobacco products are known by many names, including: dip, chew, spit, oral and spitless tobacco, and dry and moist snuff (snus).
+Smokeless tobacco is not a safe alternative to cigarettes.

 The facts about smokeless tobacco: